Venkatesh-Koneti/complete-javascript/README.md

 #### Operators in JavaScript
 JavaScript provides different types of operators to perform operations on values and variables.

-**Arithmetic Operators**
+**Arithmetic Operators: **
-- Arithmetic operators perform arithmetic on numbers (literals or variables).
+Arithmetic operators perform arithmetic on numbers (literals or variables).
 - `+` → Addition (`5 + 3 = 8`)
 - `-` → Subtraction (`5 - 3 = 2`)
 - `*` → Multiplication (`5 * 3 = 15`)